The first ionisation energy is the

 ionisation energy.

-- The fourth ionisation energy of
+The fourthionisation energy of

-aluminium shows a quite dramatic and massive
+aluminium shows a dramatic and massive

 A massive 8820kJ/mol of extra